briangu/parallac.js/README.md

 Typically in the unit of a machine, a locale, in SOA nomenclature, can loosely be translated to a service.
 However, in parallac.js, a locale is actually more like an ephemeral vm that remotely runs your code.
 The system takes care of communication between locales and you write your program largely thinking of locales in an abstract sense.

+Although not supported yet, Locales can be specialized by available resources, whether it's data or computational.
+For example, it's reasonable to consider a cluster where each Locale has a specialized set of data or computational resource (e.g. GPU) that code could explicitly be sent to in order to perform a task.

 Domains
 -

 A Domain is the primary way of describe how memory is distributed over a set of Locales.
-Unlike most languages, domains give you the ability to decouple the indices from a data structure, allowing for the ability associate indices with Locales as well as control how the indices are enumerated.
+Unlike most languages where domains are implicitly part of a data structure, Parallac.js domains give you the ability to decouple the indices from a data structure, allowing for the ability associate indices with Locales as well as control how the indices are enumerated.

 When creating a distributed array, for example, first we create the domain and then assign the domain to the distributed array.
 In order to ensure that multiple distributed arrays share the same indices and Locales, we can simply create the arrays using the same shared domain.